Chemical companies want you to believe that antibacterial hand soaps are better than plain soap at protecting you from spreading viruses.

 Another study found that mother rats exposed to triclocarban passed it on to their babies, disrupting both mother’s and baby’s microbiomes.

-With 70 percent or more of our immune system dependent on a healthy microbiome, this is a wide open door for all sorts of health problems.
+And with 70 percent or more of our immune system dependent on a healthy microbiome, this is a wide open door for all sorts of health problems.

 And we’re told these “soaps” are good for us?